OUR GRANTS

 Promoting Philanthropy – the Society facilitates conversation, work and action to increase philanthropy in NI, and to bring more resources to addressing disadvantage.

-North Belfast Heritage Cluster – a network of local organisations that want to use their assets to catalyse regeneration in one of the most disadvantaged areas of NI, while ensuring the sustainability of members and building.
-The Society funds a smaller percentage of the National Lottery Heritage Fund projects making organisational and area wide improvements.
+North Belfast Heritage Cluster is a network of local organisations that want to use their assets to catalyse regeneration in one of the most disadvantaged areas of NI, while ensuring the sustainability of members and building.
+The Society funds a small percentage of the National Lottery Heritage Fund’s project, Re-Creating a Great Place North Belfast.

 MANAGED FUNDS